CeLTIS-UB/WaveletsTool/README.md

 # WaveletsTool
-This is the software instrument presented in the article "A Method for Tree Detection Based on Similarity with Geometric Shapes of 3D Geospatial Data".
+This is the software instrument presented in the article "A Method for Tree Detection Based on Similarity with Geometric Shapes of 3D Geospatial Data", available online at   <a>https://www.mdpi.com/2220-9964/9/5/298</a>

 The paper presents an approach for detecting patterns in a three-dimensional context.
 The core of the associated algorithm is represented by the cosine similarity computed